devendrk/Rosciper/README.md

     Git pull https://github.com/devendrk/Rosciper
 ```

-You’ll see somehting like this in your terminal window:
+You’ll see something like this in your terminal window:

 ```git
     remote: Enumerating objects: 34, done.